 2. Next, determine the price elasticity of demand

 For a more detailed description, visit our PED calculator through the link above.
-In short, this will be a measure of how the number of goods changes when the price is changed.
-You will need to track quantities sold at certain price points to determine this value.
+In short, this measures how the quantity demanded changes when the price is changed.
+You will need to track quantities sold at certain price points to estimate this value.

 3. Calculate the OP